TheAppgineer/flatpak-flutter/README.md

       buildsystem: simple
   ```

+> Note: If the main module name differs from the app name, then it be specified via the `--app-module` command line option.

 #### Build Commands
 * Use the Flutter build command, as if it is a local build
   ```yml